rxghavc/DeepSeek-Clone/README.md

-# DeepSeek
+# DeepSeek Clone

-DeepSeek is a full-stack MERN (MongoDB, Express, React, Node.js) project designed to provide a seamless user experience for managing and interacting with AI-powered chat functionalities.
+DeepSeek is a full-stack MERN (MongoDB, Express, React, Node.js) project that provides a seamless user experience for managing and interacting with AI-powered chat functionalities.
 This project leverages modern technologies like Next.js, Tailwind CSS, and Clerk for authentication.

 ## Features
 - AI-powered chat using OpenAI's API.